ArduinoStorm/-synesthesia/README.md

-# -synesthesia
+# the synesthesia suite
-Tools to switch around types of data and senses
+The tools of the synesthesia suite switch around senses.
+There is currently a tool to turn poems into music